sabaton-rs/sabaton-mw/src/doc/doc.md

 # <div style="color:red">  Creating a sabaton node and publishing a topic from the vehicle-signal crate </div>

-This document will help you to create a sabaton Node and publish a sample topic from a vehicle-signal crate.
+This topic will help you to create a sabaton Node and publish a sample topic from vehicle-signal crate.

 ## <div style="color:blue">1.
 Sabaton Node </div>